 - Loss of Income – You and your car accident lawyer will work together to learn about what you have lost in income as a result of your accident.
 This evidence will be needed to justify what you are asking for as far as compensation.
 You will need items like pay stubs and work contracts, to help you illustrate what you are currently losing or stand to lose in income, as you go through the accident process.

 - Expert Resources – When there are no witnesses to your car accident, one way a lawyer can help you prove your case is to work with an accident specialist.
-This will only be helpful in some situations, but it’s worth having a conversation about with your attorney to see if it applies to your particular accident claim.
+This will only be helpful in some situations, but it’s worth having a conversation with your attorney to see if it applies to your particular accident claim.

 - Private Investigations – Sometimes, when evidence is harder to obtain, an attorney will work with a private investigator to help them prove your case.
 An example of this is if you are involved in a commercial truck accident.
 These vehicles and companies tend to be ready to fight accident cases and can often use tactics to stall or misdirect your claims.
 It’s not uncommon for a trucking company to lose information or suggest they don’t have access to something when they actually do.
 A private investigator can help uncover these untruthful matters.